newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/school-bus-license.md

 School bus drivers need a Commercial Driver’s License (CDL) with a Passenger (P) and School Bus (S) endorsement before they can legally drive a school bus.
 The licensing process has two parts: knowledge and skills tests.

 :::infoAlert
- P and S endorsements are only added to a CDL upon request and require that you take a separate, additional knowledge and skills test.
+ P and S endorsements are only added to a CDL upon request and require that you take an additional knowledge and skills test.
 :::